meilisearch/documentation/guides/main_concepts/documents.md

 ```

-The document addition request in MeiliSearch is [atomic](https://en.wikipedia.org/wiki/Atomicity_(database_systems)), thus if you add 200 documents in one go, if
-one of the documents has a badly formatted identifier, an error will occur and none of the documents will be added.
+The document addition request in MeiliSearch is [atomic](https://en.wikipedia.org/wiki/Atomicity_(database_systems)), thus if you add 200 documents in one go, if one of the documents has a badly formatted identifier, an error will occur, and none of the documents will be added.